(Originally published, Nov-2017, then updated by Tania, Nov-2018)

-Cover them with cold water, pop a lid on (so they boil quicker) and place it over a high heat until it comes to a boil.
+Cover them with cold water, pop a lid on (so they boil quicker) and place it over a high heat until it comes to the boil.

 Once boiling turn the heat down to medium/low or to where it’s just simmering (softly boiling) and cook them until they are easily pierced with a knife (but not starting to fall apart).
 Mine took 20 minutes).

 Drain them into a colander.

-Next, (or whilst the potatoes are cooking) fill a large saucepan with water (enough so that it’ll cover the asparagus) and place it on a high heat so it comes to a boil.
+Next, (or while the potatoes are cooking) fill a large saucepan with water, enough so that it’ll cover the asparagus.

 - If I’m blanching asparagus I often use a frying pan, just because of their length.

-Whilst it’s coming to a boil, prepare the asparagus by washing it in cold water and then snapping off the stalk ends.
+While it’s coming to the boil, prepare the asparagus by washing them in cold water and then snapping off the stalk ends.

 - They should naturally snap off where the woody bit meets the more tender part.
 Mine snapped off around 4 cm / 1 ½ in from the ends.

-When the water is rapidly boiling add the asparagus and blanch it until it’s just tender and a knife will just pierce them (mine took 5 minutes but if your asparagus is thicker it could take a minute longer and thinner a minute less).
+When the water is rapidly boiling, add the asparagus and blanch them until they’re just tender and a knife will just pierce them.
+Mine took 5 minutes but if your asparagus is thicker it could take a minute longer or thinner a minute less.

-- If you don’t cook it often and are not sure, it’s better to undercook rather than overcook it.
+- If you don’t cook them often and are not sure, it’s better to undercook rather than overcook them.
 Overcooked, limp, floppy, mushy asparagus that’s lost its vibrant colour doesn’t taste the best!

-When it’s done, quickly drain the asparagus into a colander and then spread it out on a board to help it cool down quicker (also to ensure it’s not still cooking).
+When it’s done, quickly drain the asparagus into a colander and then spread them out on a board to help them cool down quickly (to ensure they’re not still cooking).

-So, whilst the vegetables are draining and/or cooling down a bit…..either rip it into pieces or slice up the pastrami and place it into a large bowl.
+So, while the vegetables are draining and cooling down a bit.
+Rip the pastrami into pieces or slice it up and place it into a large bowl.